-The LATCH score, which measures and forecasts breastfeeding length, is a standardized scale that assesses how well moms and babies do during breastfeeding (Kumar, Mooney, Weiser, & Havstad, 2016).
-The following indicators are used to gauge and forecast the quality of breastfeeding based on the tool's attachment components (latching, audible swallowing sounds, nipple type, comfort, and hold quality).
+It is a standardized scale called the LATCH score evaluates how well mothers and babies succeed when breastfeeding, it measures and predict breastfeeding duration (Kumar, Mooney, Weiser, & Havstad, 2016).
+Based on the attachment devices of the tool, the following indictors used to measure and predict breastfeeding quality (latching, audible swallowing sounds, nipple type, comfort, and support quality).
 LATCH ratings vary from 0 to 10, with 0 denoting low performance and 10 denoting the best performance (Adams & Hewell, 1997).
 An average LATCH score of 8 to 10 suggests successful breastfeeding, which indicates a successful breastfeeding experience (Kumar, Mooney, Weiser & Havstad, 2016).
-Mothers are more likely to nurse their babies for up to six months when breastfeeding is going well because it boosts maternal selfefficacy (Meedya et al., 2010).
+Mothers are more likely to nurse their babies for up to six months when breastfeeding is going well because it boosts maternal self-efficacy (Meedva et al., 2010).